AvaAvarai/DataAnalysisNotebook/README.md

 The notebook.ipynb contains current content, still a work in progress.
 should support any numeric tabular dataset with a 'class' column, .csv files provided in datasets folder.

+methods notebook contains standardly used methods, further application with specific methods will be in their own notebook.

 ## Currently supports

 - Pairplot